orobertg/focus/README.md

 - Check system tray → Right-click Focus icon → "Show/Hide"

 **System tray icon not appearing (Windows)**
-- This has been fixed in v0.1.1
+- This has been fixed in v0.1.5+
-- If you're on v0.1.0, reinstall or upgrade to latest version
+- Upgrade to latest version if you're experiencing this issue
 - App requires system tray to function properly

 **How to quit the app**